Monday, June 10, 2024

 We want, naturally, to make our being in the world anthropocentric.
 That might or might not be illusory.
 It is a sublime truth that the Universe is centered everywhere, bounded nowhere (Blaise Pascal).
 This one does not believe that is selfish.
 Not if its true.
 There is such beauty there as to entice even the greatest "centers of pure consciousness".
 From William Blake: "To see a World in a grain of Sand and a Heaven in a Wild Flower, Hold Infinity in the palm of your hand and Eternity in an hour."

 And that brings me to, what, the elephant in the room?
 What about beauty, truth, love, liberty, wisdom?
 I've called these the concomitants of consciousness for wherever sentient life emerges, I believe, these likewise emerge.
 So from the same muck and mire from which life comes, comes these qualities of the noosphere.
 How?
 Why?
 Surely, the purpose of life, in part, is to provide for the emergence of such qualities that tend to point to, lead to, the sublime truths found on the higher planes of existence, to complete self realization and/or actualization.
 In short, when, in the crucible of stars the most plentiful element in the universe, hydrogen, is forged into all the heavier elements and then those into all the minerals found on all the planets in their geospheres, then understand, that is a chain of actualization of potentialities.
-This process is named nucleosynthesis.
+This stelar process is named nucleosynthesis.
 Uranium 235 hides, is latent, in hydrogen, in other words.
 Mankind is latent in the muck and mire of the early Earth.
 Go find a handful of dirt, a rock.
 You hold in your hand the potentiality of Love, Truth, Liberty, Wisdom, Beauty.
 Wait for the proper circumstances and the music of Mozart will emerge.
 Love, worship of God, will come to be.
 What else is hidden that will eventually come into existence?
 The pattern, just like all patterns, doesn't just cease performing.
-The emergence merely sets the stage for infinitely emerging new stages.
+The emergence merely sets the stage for infinitely emerging new stages or plateaus.
 Life has emerged on Earth and the noosphere is being grown under whose umbrella life continues to evolve.
 Self awareness becomes awareness of the entire cosmos meaning the entire cosmos realizes its potentiality.
 Its like the power in an electric grid.
 Nothing seems to be there until certain conditions apply which manifests the invisible latent power.

 Clearly we have only just begun.
 Or, perhaps a more accurate assessment would be along the lines of we will always only be beginning, there being no completion, which might be thought as always just over the horizon.
 Ask why are we drawn to that horizon?
 Discovery is the action of the unknown.